reee/openwrt-edifier-ma3/README.md

 [full PCB](c-ap8064-05-amp-pcb-front.jpg)).
 The serial port works with 5V (not 3V3) and 57600 8N1.

+> [!TIP]
-:raised_hand: Some (newer) modules do not output anything to the serial port.
+> Some (newer) modules do not output anything to the serial port.
-This likely can be fixed by [patching the bootloader](#vendor-bootloader).
+> This likely can be fixed by [patching the bootloader](#vendor-bootloader).

+> [!WARNING]
-:warning: Warning: There are probably [multiple hardware versions](https://github.com/hn/linkplay-a31/issues/4) of the Linkplay A31 module
+> There are probably [multiple hardware versions](https://github.com/hn/linkplay-a31/issues/4) of the Linkplay A31 module
-(which is weird because they are all labeled "V04").
-The versions seem to differ in the voltage used at the serial port (3v3 vs. 5v) and even the MCU seems to be slightly different (MT7628  vs. MT7688).
+> (which is weird because they are all labeled "V04").
+The versions seem to differ in the voltage used at the serial port (3v3 vs. 5v) and
+> even the MCU seems to be slightly different (MT7628  vs. MT7688).
 This needs to be investigated further.

 ## Software